Understanding Types of Breach of Contract

 A minor or partial breach occurs when one party fails to meet a small part of the contract but still fulfills its main purpose.
 If a supplier sends goods a day late or leaves out a minor component, the injured party can’t cancel the entire contract but may still claim damages for inconvenience or loss.

 This type of breach calls for practical solutions rather than litigation.
-AI-driven tools can reduce these issues by improving monitoring — ensuring deadlines, milestones, and reporting obligations are followed automatically.
-Through automated contract workflows, tasks such as renewal reminders or performance checks run in real time, significantly cutting down the likelihood of missed obligations.
+Autonomous AI agents reduce these issues by improving monitoring — ensuring deadlines, milestones, and reporting obligations are followed automatically.
+With Tasks & Deadlines, renewal reminders and performance checks run in real time, significantly cutting down the likelihood of missed obligations.

 Fundamental (Repudiatory) Breach: Total Breakdown of Trust